bebeal/VizDoomGym/README.md

                             Default 1.
                             Discards the single oldest frame, and appends on a single fresh frame per call to `step()`
-:param down_sample:         Resolution of image buffer, overrides value set in scenario file.
+:param image_size:          Resolution of image buffer, overrides value set in scenario file.
                             Default: (None, None).
                             If None for either value or both, uses the values specified in the scenario file.
 :param to_torch:            Whether to change the numpy observations to torch tensors.
 Default: True.